destinyae/contribute-to-scroll/CONTRIBUTING.md

 ### Finding an Issue

 On our Issues page, you'll find a number of ways to contribute.
-Many are "Integrations" that help add Scroll and our testnets to ecosystem tooling, while others might be complex and imaginative projects!
+Many are "integrations" that help add Scroll and our testnets to ecosystem tooling, while others might be complex and imaginative projects!

 ### Creating an Issue

 Have an idea you'd like to see built?
 Want to see Scroll integrated in your favorite developer tooling?
-To the best of your ability, make an issue describing the project, linking to the appropriate repo and outlining what changes would need to be made.
-Someone from our team can then add additional tasks, context or even spec out or implement the code needed.
+To the best of your ability, make an issue describing the project, linking to the appropriate repo, and outlining what changes would need to be made.
+Someone from our team can then add additional tasks, context, or even spec out or implement the code needed.

-#### How to create an issue?
+#### How do I create an issue?
 To create an issue, you have several options:
-- Use predefined issue templates found [here](https://github.com/scroll-tech/contribute-to-scroll/issues/new/choose).
-With these you can:
+- Use the predefined issue templates found [here](https://github.com/scroll-tech/contribute-to-scroll/issues/new/choose).
+With these, you can:
-   - **"Add Scroll to some tool or library"** - _Integrate Scroll into your favourite project_
+   - **"Add Scroll to some tool" or "library."** - _Integrate Scroll into your favourite project_
-   - **"Propose new Skunkworks project"** - _Have some innovative idea you want built on top of Scroll?
+   - **"Propose a new Skunkworks project."** - _Have some innovative ideas you want built on top of Scroll?
 Propose it here!_
-- [Open a blank issue](https://github.com/scroll-tech/contribute-to-scroll/issues/new) if none of the previous options fit your proposal
+- [Open a blank issue](https://github.com/scroll-tech/contribute-to-scroll/issues/new) if none of the previous options fit your proposal.

 And that's it!
-You've started your contribution to Scroll journey 📜 🚀
+You've started your contribution to Scroll journey. 📜 🚀

 ### Making a PR